stripe/stripe-terminal-android/README.md

 1. Clone this repo.
 2. Import the `Example` project into Android Studio.
-3. Navigate to our [example backend](https://github.com/stripe/example-terminal-backend) and click the button to deploy it on Heroku.
+3. Navigate to our [example backend](https://github.com/stripe/example-terminal-backend) and deploy it following the instructions in the README.
-4. In `ApiClient.kt` (or `ApiClient.java` if you're using the Java example), set the URL of the Heroku app you just deployed.
+4. In `gradle.properties`, set the URL of the backend you just deployed.
 5. Build and run the app.
 The app includes a reader simulator, so you have no need for a physical reader to start your integration.
 Note that while the example app will work in an Android emulator, you will only be able to connect to a simulated reader due to lack of Bluetooth capabilities.

 ## Installation